Igor Klebanov

-Biography

-Klebanov grew up in Kharkiv and emigrated to the U.S. with his parents and sister when he was 16.
-He received his undergraduate education at MIT (class of 1982) and his Ph.D. degree at Princeton University in 1986 as a student of Curtis Callan.
+Klebanov received his undergraduate education at the Massachusetts Institute of Technology, class of 1982, and his Ph.D. degree at Princeton University in 1986 as a student of Curtis Callan.

 In his thesis he made advances in the Skyrme model of hadrons, which included the first paper on a Skyrmion crystal.

 Klebanov worked as a post-doc in the SLAC Theory Group.

-His main contributions to string theory are in Matrix model approaches to two-dimensional strings, in brane dynamics, and in the gauge theory-gravity duality.
+His main contributions to string theory are in matrix model approaches to two-dimensional strings, in brane dynamics, and in the gauge theory-gravity duality.

 His work in 1996-97 on relations between branes in supergravity and their gauge theory description anticipated the gauge theory-gravity correspondence.